 Recognizing a job well done goes a long way towards worker engagement and satisfaction.
 Plus it reinforces for all workers exactly what good work looks like and that it is rewarded.
 Arizona Rock Products Association makes it easy for their members to implement employee recognition programs as they have established programs in place.
 All their members need to do is internally promote and then submit their nominations to the ARPA Safety and Transportation Committee.
-Forms and instructions» Driver of the Quarter Description and Entry Form AGG Star of the Quarter. pdf
+Forms and instructions» Driver of the Quarter Description and Entry Form AGG Star of the Quarter Program Entry Form. pdf

 ARPA offers two different awards; Driver of the Quarter and AGG Star of the Quarter.
 To get the most out of these programs, encourage everyone throughout your company to make a nomination.
 Select and award an winner in each category from your company and then forward on to ARPA for industry-wide recognition.

 This is great opportunity to recognize your people and much of the work is already done.

 On January 23, 2019, the U.S. Department of Labor will publish a final rule in the Federal Register that will adjust for inflation MSHA’s civil monetary penalties.
 On November 2, 2015, the President signed into law the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015.
 This law requires the Department to annually adjust its civil monetary penalty levels for inflation no later than January 15 of each year.
 Continue Reading »

 The table below reports the change to MSHA’s penalties in 2019.